soundpress/RulesOfNYC/docs/c47/index.rst

    (1) The household is overcrowded in the assisted unit;

-   (2) HRA abates HRA HOME TBRA rental assistance payments to the assisted unit or terminates the Rental Assistance Contract pursuant to subdivision (b) of section 9-09 of this chapter;
+   (2) HRA abates HRA HOME TBRA rental assistance payments to the assisted unit or terminates the Rental Assistance Contract pursuant to subdivision (b) of 68 RCNY §9-09;

    (3) The lease for the assisted unit has terminated by mutual agreement of the household and landlord and the landlord signs a release of the lease and the Rental Assistance Contract;